-In 2010 the Authority established a Reference Portfolio to define and monitor the Fund's relative risk and return performance in addition to the absolute benchmarks of the IPM and Risk Parameter.
+In 2010 the Authority established a Reference Portfolio to define and monitor the Fund's relative risk and return performance in addition to the investment objective's absolute benchmarks of expected long term return and risk.
 The Reference Portfolio is a simple, globally diversified asset allocation that could meet the investment objective by investing passively in liquid public markets at low cost.
 All active investment decisions are benchmarked against the Reference Portfolio to assess whether they have added value in terms of higher returns or reduced risk, net of costs.
 These decisions include the addition of asset classes that diversify the Fund's sources of return, as well as skill-based active management strategies.

-Table 1 sets out the actual asset allocation, as at 30 June 2012 compared with the Reference Portfolio that became effective on 1 July 2010.
+Table 1 sets out the actual asset allocation, as at 30 June 2013 and 2012, compared with the Reference Portfolio that became effective on 1 July 20101.